Proven Kentucky Lawyer Handles Felony and Misdemeanor Defense

 - Assault — Misdemeanor assault is a Class A misdemeanor arising from a physical injury.
 Sometimes, these charges are brought because a reporting officer does not realize that the suspect is acting in self-defense.
 Though jail time is possible, it can also be punished by a fine and/or probation.

 - Marijuana possession — While many states have lessened penalties for marijuana possession, Kentucky charges those possessing even a small amount of marijuana with a Class B misdemeanor.
 Maximum penalties are 45 days of incarceration and a $250 fine.

 - Petty theft — Theft of property valued less than $500 carries a Class A misdemeanor maximum sentence of 12 months in jail and a $500 fine.

 With any criminal charge, taking prompt, effective action can help you avoid unfair treatment and unnecessary problems.
 No matter the specific allegation, we will help you determine whether reaching a favorable plea agreement or going to trial is the best course of action.
 From there, we will press for a successful result.

 Larmour Law Offices, PSC in Georgetown represents central Kentucky clients in all types of criminal defense matters.
-Please call 859-813-5614 or contact us online to schedule a free consultation.
+Please call 859-813-5614 or contact us online to schedule a consultation.